Q. Why should I hire an Immigration Consultant?

 Q. What is permanent residence in Canada?

-Obtaining “permanent residence” or “permanent resident status” in Canada is
+A. Obtaining “permanent residence” or “permanent resident status” in

 successful end result of the immigration process is the issuance of an immigrant